SaubhagyaSri07/Autostream-ai-agent/README.md

 ## Architecture Explanation

-This project uses LangChain as the framework for integrating LLM-based reasoning with structured workflows.
-LangChain was chosen because it provides a simple and modular way to design prompt-driven applications while maintaining flexibility in how LLM calls are managed.
-Instead of using a fully automated agent framework like AutoGen, this implementation uses a controlled state machine approach to ensure predictable and stable behavior.

-State management is handled using a dictionary-based state object that tracks the current intent and step in the conversation (e.g., name, email, platform).
-This allows the system to maintain context across multiple turns and resume the correct step after interruptions.
-The flow is divided into two modes: normal conversation mode and lead capture mode.
-In normal mode, the system uses intent detection to decide whether to respond using RAG or transition into lead capture.
-In lead capture mode, inputs are validated and processed sequentially, while still allowing interruptions such as user queries or cancellation.
+This project uses LangGraph along with LangChain to implement a stateful, multi-step conversational agent.
+LangGraph was chosen because it allows modeling the conversation flow as a graph of nodes and transitions, making the system modular, scalable, and easier to manage compared to traditional if-else logic.

+Each stage of the conversation is represented as a node in the graph, such as intent detection and lead capture.
+The system maintains a structured state object that stores key information like intent, current step, user details (name, email, platform), and response.
+This state is passed across nodes, enabling memory across multiple turns.

+The workflow begins with the intent node, which classifies user input using the Gemini LLM.
+Based on the detected intent, the system either responds using RAG (for inquiries) or transitions to the lead capture node (for high-intent users).
+The lead capture node manages step-by-step data collection while handling interruptions and cancellations.

-This hybrid design combines deterministic control flow with LLM-based reasoning, ensuring both reliability and flexibility in handling real-world conversations.
+This architecture combines deterministic control flow with LLM reasoning, ensuring both reliability and flexibility.
+Compared to a manual state machine, LangGraph provides a cleaner abstraction for managing transitions and maintaining conversational state.

 ---